meteor/react-packages/packages/react-meteor-data/README.md

 Arguments:
 - `reactiveFn`: a Tracker reactive function (with no parameters)
 - `deps`: an array of "dependencies" of the reactive function, i.e. the list of values that, when changed, need to stop the current Tracker computation and start a new one - for example, the value of a prop used in a subscription or a Minimongo query; see example below.
 This array typically includes all variables from the outer scope "captured" in the closure passed as the 1st argument.
 This is very similar to how the `deps` argument for [React's built-in `useEffect`, `useCallback` or `useMemo` hooks](https://reactjs.org/docs/hooks-reference.html) work.
-If omitted, it defaults to `[]` (no dependency), and the Tracker computation will run unchanged until the component is unmounted.
+If omitted, the Tracker computation will be recreated on every call.

 ```js
 import { useTracker } from 'meteor/react-meteor-data';